 Dr. Billmann is a licensed psychologist, Board Certified by the American Board of Sleep Medicine in 1998.
-He has been treating people with sleep disorders in sleep centers and in private practice for 20 years.
+He has been treating people with sleep disorders in sleep centers and in private practice for over 20 years.

 Dr. Billmann is a graduate of Virginia Consortium for Professional Psychology, sponsored by William and Mary College, Old Dominion University, Norfolk State University, And Eastern Virginia Medical School.
 He Interned at Temple University Hospital, Philadelphia, PA and completed a postdoctoral fellowship in Sleep Disorders at Eastern Virginia Medical School and Sentara Norfolk General Hospital's Sleep Disorders Center.

 Dr. Binggeli specializes in adult individual psychotherapy and is particularly skilled in the treatment of anxiety disorders, depression, and insomnia.